kmccracko/linkedin-connector/README.md

 b;
 ```

-Copy out all elements from b and update the `linkedInArr` found in profiles.js.
+Copy out all elements from b and update the `targetLinks` array found in profiles.js.

 # Fun facts